Barry Stancombe (1983)

 He advises corporations, trusts, banks, IPs and private individuals on this area of law.
 Barry’s practice also encompasses the complementary areas of civil fraud and insolvency.

-Barry continues to act for the Management Receiver and Liquidators in the matter of Sustainable Growth.
+He is also regularly instructed on behalf of court appointed management and enforcement receivers in high value receiverships and has been involved in most of the leading receivership cases before the Courts.
+For example, Barry acted for the Management Receiver and Liquidators in the matter of Sustainable Growth.
 Three directors were convicted on 5 December 2014 at Southwark Crown Court of offences including conspiracy to commit fraud, conspiracy to furnish false information, fraudulent trading and Bribery Act 2010 offences as part of the Serious Fraud Office’s investigation into Sustainable Growth Group’s £23m fraud between April 2011 and February 2012.

 Barry acts for defendants in substantial fraud and confiscation proceedings, including acting for third parties asserting their legal and beneficial rights in property.